More about VMware Cloud

 VMware Tanzu Kubernetes Grid Integrated Edition is a dedicated Kubernetes-first infrastructure solution for multi-cloud organizations.
 Its production-grade operational capabilities make it highly suitable for day 1 and day 2 support in large Kubernetes deployments.
 VMware Tanzu manages Kubernetes deployments across the stack, from the application to the infrastructure layer.

 Tanzu key capabilities include:

 - Persistent storage—VMware Tanzu lets you create Kubernetes clusters for stateful applications, with improved support for persistency.
-Project Hatchway offers the vSphere Cloud Provider and container storage interface (CSI) Storage, which provide access within VMware to Kubernetes storage entities.
-VMware can enhance entities like Persistent Volumes and Persistent Volume Claims with enterprise-grade features like Storage Policy Based Management (SPBM) and VMware vSAN.
+Project Hatchway offers the vSphere Cloud Provider and container storage interface (CSI) Storage, which provides access within VMware to Kubernetes storage entities.
+VMware can enhance entities like Persistent Volumes and Persistent Volume Claims with enterprise-grade features like Storage Policy-Based Management (SPBM) and VMware vSAN.